Cultural Emergency Fund - Projects

 We therefore take a deep bow to pay tribute to our Palestinian family members, colleagues, and friends.
 They are desperately hoping to stay alive and safeguard their knowledge, skills, and culture in order to pass these on to next generations.
 The simple fact that they are continuing their work has become an act of resistance in itself.

-We have managed to stay in touch with everyone, sometimes in miraculous ways, which has allowed us to continue supporting them, and involving you in their unimaginable achievements.
+We have managed to stay in touch with everyone, sometimes in miraculous ways, which has allowed us to continue supporting them and involving you in their unimaginable achievements.

 PROJECTS

-The Open Studio in the Palestinian Red Crescent Society building, our home base, has been severely damaged.
-For months it served as a place of refuge for over 10,000 people who could no longer rely on any kind of infrastructure.
-Heavily wounded people were lying on the floor next to people who were not-yet-wounded.
-The stench was indescribable.
-And yet, as soon as the situation allowed, people started giving lessons and organizing projects again.
+For months, it served as a refuge for more than 10,000 people who could no longer rely on any form of infrastructure.
+And yet, as soon as the situation allowed, people started giving lessons and organizing activities for children again.

 Follow the PRCS on Instagram

-Although the Academy for Young Talent has been destroyed, it’s staff members are continuing their work.
-The small artworks created as part of this project are very touching.
+Although the Academy for Young Talent has been completely destroyed, it’s staff members are continuing their work.
+The artworks created as part of this project are very touching.
 It is clear to see that these children are coached by professionals, in the fields of both the arts and trauma counselling.
 The lack of materials like paper seems to have made them even more creative.
 This has also resulted in a ‘traveling panorama’ that is exhibited in Europe.

 Follow Mohammed Shurrab